jhucsf/fall2023/assign/assign01.md

 Assignment type: **Pair**, you may work with one partner

+*Update 8/29*: The original starter code had a mistake in the function header comments in `uint256.c` for the `uint256_create` and `uint256_get_bits` functions.
+Where they referred to "index 3" as the index of the array element containing the most-significant bits of the representation, they should actually refer to "index 7."
+The starter code has been updated, but if you downloaded the starter code before it was fixed, you should apply this change manually.

 # Overview

 In this assignment, you will implement a simple C library implementation operations